Are Nursing Homes Actually Good For Elderly People?

 Each U.S. state dictates the laws and policies that affect residential care facilities.
 The more comprehensive a state’s oversight, the less likely elderly residents are to sustain harm.
 Check your state’s policies for residential care to determine the potential risk in your area.

-What Factors Affect an Elderly Person’s Well-Being in Residential Care?
+What Factors Affect an Elderly Person’s Well-Being in Nursing Homes?

 To ensure the best outcome for a loved one in a nursing home, family members can attempt to ensure that the facility scores well in the following key metrics:

 The higher the ratio of staff to residents, the better the experience will be for those who live there.
-A lower ratio can lead to stressed staff, increasing the chance of caregiver burnout and the abuse or neglect that can result.
+A lower ratio can lead to stressed or overwhelmed staff, which increases the risk of caregiver burnout.
+Stress and burnout are two risk factors for abuse and neglect.

 Staff Training and Competency

 The higher the facility’s standards for staff training and competency, the better the residents’ chances of receiving an acceptable level of care.
-Untrained staff may make mistakes that cause injuries and erode residents’ sense of safety and well-being.
+That is because untrained staff may make mistakes that cause injuries and erode residents’ sense of safety and well-being.

 Staff Turnover Rates